joakim-brannstrom/code_checker/doc/design/purpose.md

  * Critical: Currently unused.
 This severity level is reserved for later use.

 **Note**: This is copied from [Ericssons CodeChecker tool](https://github.com/Ericsson/codechecker/blob/master/config/config.md).

+# SPC-suppressed_warnings
+partof: REQ-static_code_analysis
+###

+The program shall report the number of suppressed warnings.

+The program shall penalize the calculated score for each suppressed warning.